paololazzari/terraform-repl/README.md

     7  history
 ```

-All terraform commands can be run as usual:
+All terraform functions can be run as usual:

 ```bash
 > element(local.d.nums,0)